csbridge/turkey-21-website/templates/en/resources/general-info.md

 - If you need help, you'll join the Office Hours Nooks community and Section Leaders will be there to answer your questions.
 - You may have to wait in the Nook community until a Section Leader is free to help you.
-- If you don't have questions, this is the time that you'll spend working on your assignments.
+- If you don't have questions, this is the time that you'll spend working on your assignments and there's no need to join Nooks.

 <!-- E. Projects -->

-#### E. <u>Projects</u>
+#### E. <u>Assignments</u>

-There will be two programming projects that you will work on each day.
+There will be two programming assignments that you will work on each day.
 The core assignment questions are designed to be done individually but we encourage you to teach each other -- this includes guiding your peers towards the answer without “giving it away” (see <a href="#C5">Learning with Honor</a>).

-- You will be expected to submit the first project by 13:00 (Czech Republic), 14:00 (Turkey) each day and the second project by the end of the Office Hours/Work session in the evening.
+- You will be expected to submit the first assignment by 14:00 (Turkey) each day and the second assignment by the end of the Office Hours/Work session in the evening.
 - Instructions for completing and submitting assignments will be posted on Ed.

 <!-- F. Social Activities -->